transreductionist/documents.io/README.md

 Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.

 ―Edsger Dijkstra

 ---

+Combinatorialists and analysts always have different names for everything, in order to keep themselves from interacting.

+―Jennifer Tour Chayes

+---